 The Revetec engine is not just highly efficient, the performance and acceleration is outstanding.

 During all dynamometer testing we have experienced an excellent torque curve due to the early and prolonged torque lever produced.
 This was achieved without the use of features such as forced induction.

-We designed and built our X4v2 gasoline prototype and optimised the engine to be most efficient at 2,000rpm.
-We had the X4v2 Independently tested at 2,000rpm and the result was 207g/kW-h or 39% efficient making it the world leader.
-Revetec engines are the most efficient gasoline engines in the world, and because our technology is non fuel specific, we will soon prove that it will be the most efficient in the world running on diesel.
+We designed and built our X4v2 gasoline prototype and optimise the engine to be most efficient at 2,000rpm.
+We had the X4v2 engine independently tested at 2,000rpm and the result was 207g/kW-h or 39.5% efficient making it the world leader.
+Revetec engines are the most efficient gasoline engines in the world at the time of testing, and because our technology is none fuel specific, we will soon prove that it will be the most efficient in the world running on diesel.